 Item 7.
-Management's Discussion and Analysis of Financial Condition and Results of Operations.
+Management's Discussion and Analysis of Financial Condition and Results of Operations

-The following discussion and analysis of the financial condition and results of operations of Aurora should be read together with Aurora's Consolidated Financial Statements, included elsewhere in this Annual Report.
-The following discussion contains forward-looking statements that reflect future plans, estimates, beliefs and expected performance.
-The forward-looking statements are dependent upon events, risks and uncertainties that may be outside of Aurora's control and actual results may differ significantly from those projected in the forward-looking statements.
-Factors that might cause future results to differ materially from those projected in the forward-looking statements include, but are not limited to, those discussed in "Part I, Item 1A.
-Risk Factors" of this Annual Report and under the heading "Cautionary Note Regarding Forward-Looking Statements" included elsewhere in this Annual Report.
+The following discussion and analysis of the financial condition and results of operations should be read together with the consolidated financial statements included elsewhere in this Annual Report.
+This discussion contains forward-looking statements based upon current expectations that involve risks and uncertainties.
+Our actual results may differ materially from those anticipated in these forward-looking statements as a result of several factors, including those set forth in "Part I, Item 1A.
+Risk Factors" and under the heading "Cautionary Note Regarding Forward-Looking Statements" included elsewhere in this Annual Report.

-Percentage amounts included in this Annual Report have not in all cases been calculated on the basis of such rounded figures, but on the basis of such amounts prior to rounding.
-For this reason, percentage amounts in this Annual Report may vary from those obtained by performing the same calculations using the figures in our consolidated financial statements included elsewhere in this Annual Report.
+Unless otherwise indicated or the context otherwise requires, references to "Aurora," "we," "us," "our" and other similar terms in this section refer to Aurora Innovation, Inc. and its consolidated subsidiaries.
+Percentage amounts have not in all cases been calculated on the basis of such rounded figures, but on the basis of such amounts prior to rounding.
+For this reason, percentage amounts may vary from those obtained by performing the same calculations using the figures in our consolidated financial statements included elsewhere in this Annual Report.
 Certain other amounts that appear in this Annual Report may not sum due to rounding.